Media coverage of climate change: United Kingdom

-However, although the UK tends to frame climate change as being the fault of humans more than the US, the newspapers often ignore the role that climate change plays in these extreme events.
+Although the UK tends to frame climate change as being the fault of humans more than the US, the newspapers often ignore the role that climate change plays in these extreme events.
 In the hundreds of articles about flooding in the UK between 2001 and 2007, climate change was only mentioned 55 times in any of them.
 The Guardian had the most mentions of climate change and more consistently drew connections between climate change and issues such as flooding.
-However, the Guardian still only mentioned climate change 17 times out of 197 stories about climate change.
+However, The Guardian still only mentioned climate change 17 times out of 197 stories about climate change.
 Therefore, while extreme events and tangible effects such as floods or heatwaves do cause more media attention, the media does not always draw connections between these issues and climate change.

 Media companies in the United Kingdom produce a diverse range of types of articles regarding climate change, evident when looking at The Guardian, The Observer, The Daily Mail, Mail on Sunday, Sunday Telegraph, The Times and Sunday Times.
 One scholarly article categorized newspapers from presenting anthropogenic global warming is the only cause of climate change to anthropogenic global warming negligently contributes to climate change.
 In this study, it is clear that on average, these news sources have increased in scientific credibility.

 In 2006 Futerra published research to determine if feedback from the UK community on the topic of global warming was either positive or negative.
 The results were that only 25 percent of the climate change newspapers were positive.
 A huge media company that participated in the positive feedback was the Financial Times, which contained the most coverage relating climate change, including a focus on climate change and business opportunities.

-The commuters of London, reaching to the amount of a million participants, on the date of October 25, 2007, t provided a free metro newspaper which contained an important article with the headline "We're in the biggest race of our lives." which encompassed the details of the fourth report of the United Nations Environmental Programme's Global Environment Outlook (GEO).
+The commuters of London, reaching to the amount of a million participants, on the date of October 25, 2007, were provided with a free Metro newspaper which contained an important article with the headline "We're in the biggest race of our lives", which encompassed the details of the fourth report of the United Nations Environmental Programme's Global Environment Outlook (GEO).
 The contents of the GEO noted that the actions to address climate change were critically insufficient.
 A majority of UK citizens were not ready for a change in light of present facts of scientific uncertainty.